August 1, 2015

 Business entertainment is defined as activities involving food, beverage, gifts or social events.
 Legitimate business entertainment is directly related to university endeavors such as fund raising, alumni relations, admissions, recruiting and hospitality conducted by employees specifically charged with these responsibilities.

 Using Your Travel Card

-- Purchases may be made in person, through the Internet or by telephone.
-Be sure to use caution whenever giving card information to an Internet supplier.
+- Purchases may be made in person, through the internet or by telephone.
+Exercise caution whenever giving card information to an internet supplier.

 - The default account number you have supplied will be charged for each of your transactions.

 - It is the cardholder’s responsibility to ensure that purchases are made within the limits of the department budget.

 - The monthly cycle for Travel Card activity ends on the 27th of the month.